scottpdawson/scottpdawson/posts/musing/explora-i.md

 ## Activities & Amenities on Explora I

 The fitness center is stocked with TechnoGym equipment and the staff is helpful and friendly.
-We enjoyed a few treadmill runs, a circuit on the weight machines, and took advantage of a couple's offer for an [InBody scan and consultation](https://inbodyusa.com/general/inbody-test/) (60 euros each).
+We enjoyed a few treadmill runs, a circuit on the weight machines, and took advantage of a couple's offer for an [InBody scan and consultation](https://inbodyusa.com/general/inbody-test/) (for an extra modest fee).
 We enjoyed morning yoga most days, which you should sign up for if you’re interested (there are only 8-10 spots).
 That was a great way to kick off the day before enjoying coffee and breakfast.

 {% picture "/images/2023/explora/yoga.jpg", "The yoga studio at the fitness center" %}